morse-simulator/morse/doc/morse/user/builder.rst

  $ morse create my_project

-creates a new folder called ``my_project`` in the current directory, and also add an entry to the MORSE configuration file (usually located in ``$HOME/.morse/config``) that allows you to run your simulation from anywhere, with a simple ``morse run my_project``.
+creates a new folder called ``my_project`` in the current directory, and also adds an entry to the MORSE configuration file (usually located in ``$HOME/.morse/config``) that allows you to run your simulation from anywhere, with a simple ``morse run my_project``.